Chattanooga professor donates a kidney, then climbs Mt. Kilimanjaro

 After the surgery, Stotz learned about Kidney Donor Athletes, an organization that spreads the word that kidney donors can lead healthy, adventurous lives.

-Stotz signed up to be a member, and not long after, she learned about the opportunity of a lifetime.
+Stotz signed up to be a member, and last summer, she learned about the opportunity of a lifetime.

 “I got an email that was like, we’re climbing Mount Kilimanjaro.
 Do you want to come?”
 In case you aren’t familiar, that’s Africa’s highest mountain.